Anna Blackburne-Rigsby

 Anna Elizabeth Blackburne-Rigsby (born May 6, 1961) is the chief judge of the District of Columbia Court of Appeals, the highest appellate court for the District of Columbia.
-After graduating from Duke University and getting her Juris Doctor from Howard University.
-She works very closely with her husband Robert Rigsby and has great influence from her mother, Laura D. Blackburne.

 Early life and education

 Born in Washington, D.C., Blackburne-Rigsby graduated from Jamaica High School in Queens, New York, in 1979.
 She began her collegiate education at Duke University, where she earned a bachelor's degree in political science in 1983 and later received the Duke University Presidential Leadership Award.
 After graduating, she was one of twelve people chosen to spend time in San Francisco, California, working as a public affairs fellow of the Coro Foundation.
 In 1987, she received a J.D. degree from the Howard University School of Law, finishing in the top five percent of her class.
 While there, she also earned the position of Lead Articles Editor for the Howard Law Journal and was also recognized as the Co-Captain for the Charles Hamilton Houston Moot Court Team.